Our Lady of Mercy Academy

 Last season’s record: 7-10

-Outlook: The program has nearly doubled in size since a year ago, according to Valore, and the Villagers will look to an experienced sophomore class, after much playing time as freshman, to play alongside their few upperclassmen.
-OLMLA features senior midfielder Mary Meduri, junior defender Maris Horner and sophomore midfielders Adrianna Dodge.
+Outlook: The program has nearly doubled in size since a year ago, according to Valore.
+The Villagers will look to an experienced sophomore class that got much playing time as freshmen to play alongside their few upperclassmen.
+OLMA features senior midfielder Mary Meduri, junior defender Maris Horner and sophomore midfielders Adrianna Dodge.